 Independent Third Party for Rowing in Canada

 RCA knows how important it can be to provide a safe and secure way of reporting issues that are impacting an individual directly or that they have become aware of.
-As required by Sport Canada, RCA has enlisted the services of an Independent Third Party, Ilan Yampolsky.
+As required by Sport Canada, RCA has enlisted the services of an Independent Third Party, Ilan Yampolsky of ITPsport.
 Ilan is a highly trained and skilled professional equipped to deal with Safe Sport issues with sensitivity and in confidence.
 He is able to review, advise and refer issues for further investigation independently of RCA.
 If you wish to connect with Ilan, you may contact him through the Canadian Sport Helpline or directly at 1-833-913-1304 or via email.

 Contact us if you want to learn more and/or are considering creating or modifying your own policies.